 More from H&R Block

 You can choose a person to represent you in your dealings with the IRS.
 This is helpful when the IRS is auditing your tax return or the IRS has contacted you about an unpaid tax balance that you cannot pay in full or that you do not think you owe.
 IRS Form 2848, Power of Attorney and Declaration of Representative, allows one or more individuals listed on the form to contact the IRS on your behalf.
-Learn more about the benefits of hiring a tax professional to deal with the IRS for you.
+Learn about the benefits of obtaining a tax professional.

 Get help from an expert